 Cybersecurity Vulnerabilities in Digitized Manufacturers

 Data breaches remain one of the biggest growing threats to organizations today, and the need to stay compliant with frameworks that protect sensitive networks and information grows ever more critical.
 Thankfully, cybersecurity frameworks like the NIST CSF support any sized organization to become compliant and protect their assets.
 Organizations undergoing a digital transformation initiative should always prioritize security as a core focus.
-Yet, by evolving cybersecurity efforts and utilizing risk management best practices, mitigating cybersecurity vulnerabilities will become a replicable process for the organization.
+Yet, by evolving cybersecurity efforts and utilizing risk management best practices, mitigating cybersecurity vulnerabilities will become a replicable process for the organization and reduce costs.
 Thankfully, using an integrated risk management solution can help streamline these efforts and save the organization valuable time, effort, and resources towards becoming compliant and view its cybersecurity posture in a whole new way that can help align the security with business objectives.

 Federal, State, and Local Regulations for Digitized Manufacturers

 Historically, the manufacturing industry has been issued a staggering amount of regulations by the federal government alone.
 Since 1981, there has been, on average, one regulation introduced per week for manufacturers.
 Even more surprising is that none have been removed since being implemented.
 This influx has resulted in a staggering amount of restrictions on organizations, many of which come from the Environmental Protection Agency (EPA).
-While these regulations serve to protect organizations and consumers, and the planet, keeping track of regulatory compliance in manufacturing is staggering.
+While these regulations serve to protect organizations and consumers, and the planet, keeping track of regulatory compliance in manufacturing processes is staggering.
 Adopting an integrated risk management solution into a digital transformation strategy can ease these processes exponentially.
 This can be done by auditing outdated and inefficient policies and tracking progress towards updated policies that can assist the organization in proving its compliance and avoiding costly fines and halts in production.